Pipelines

 @bauplan.python('3.11', pip={'pandas': '1.5.3', 'numpy': '1.23.2'})

-Run the pipeline again and the system will figure out everything for us.
+Run the pipeline again, and the system will handle all necessary adjustments.

 Materialization

-Then run checkout to your hello_bauplan branch and run the pipeline:
+Then checkout to your hello_bauplan branch and run the pipeline: .. code:: bash

 👏👏 Congratulations, you just created a new table by running a pipeline!

-The table normalize_taxi_trip has been materialized in your branch.
-Now you can inspect the table, query it, or merge it into main as you please.
+The table normalize_taxi_trip was materialized in your branch.
+You can now inspect the table, query it, or merge it into main as needed.

 Note